Hello All,

 Glidor

-Bond and other formalities get alive / active, when the employee completes the probation and updated as regular employee, is is least effective on probation as the employee is treated under training, however NDA (Non disclosure agreement) comes immediate on joining.
+Bond and other formalities become active when the employee completes the probation period and is updated as a regular employee.
+It is least effective during probation as the employee is considered under training; however, the NDA (Non-Disclosure Agreement) is implemented immediately upon joining.

-Medical emergency may happen to anybody, and it should be handled with lenient view.
+Medical emergencies can happen to anyone and should be handled with a lenient view.

-You have two options, one is to grant him a "Leave Without Pay" and other is to turn down his application for the extension of leave.
+You have two options: one is to grant him a "Leave Without Pay," and the other is to turn down his application for the extension of leave.

-If you wish to be considerate towards the eventuality that he is facing in his personal life and grant him leave, then possibly he could remain loyal to your company and he might serve for a long time in your company.
-However, it depends on his sense of his gratefulness.
+If you wish to be considerate towards the eventuality that he is facing in his personal life and grant him leave, then possibly he could remain loyal to your company, and he might serve for a long time in your company.
+However, it depends on his sense of gratefulness.
 Will he remain grateful to your company is a point to moot.
-Nevertheless, he has threatened to resign and has started blaming the company also.
+Nevertheless, he has threatened to resign and has started blaming the company as well.
 This shows his haughtiness.

-The second option is to follow a routine admin procedure.
-Turn down the application for the extension of leave.
-If he fails to report for his duties then send a reminder and still if he fails then terminate his services.
-The benefit of following this option is that it will send a signal to one and all and a few other employees will not come with a similar request of leave on compassionate grounds.
+The second option is to follow a routine admin procedure: turn down the application for the extension of leave.
+If he fails to report for his duties, then send a reminder, and if he still fails, then terminate his services.
+The benefit of following this option is that it will send a signal to one and all, and a few other employees will not come with a similar request for leave on compassionate grounds.

-However, you have written that "In that case his bond also applicable".
-If the employee has joined recently and is on probation then where is the question of having a bond?
-If you have kept him on probation and have inserted a clause on lock-in period in the appointment letter then it is absolutely a one-sided contract and may not stand the scrutiny of law in the court.
+However, you have written that "In that case his bond also applicable."
+If the employee has recently joined and is on probation, then where is the question of having a bond?
+If you have kept him on probation and have inserted a clause on the lock-in period in the appointment letter, then it is absolutely a one-sided contract and may not stand the scrutiny of the law in court.

 Therefore, which option to exercise that choice is yours!